PrimozBelej/ub162017_zeta/README.md

 #### alignment.py

 Accepts two strings and scores their alignment.
 Return score and alignment of strings.
 Local, global and multiple alignment are supported.
+Mutliple alignment is deprecated - it works only on short strings, in our case we have genes with more than 700 characters, which is computationaly unacceptable, so we did not use it in our project.

 #### dendrogram.py